jlink-blog/jlink-blog.github.io/_drafts/2024-09-13-next-gen-pbt.md

 The argument for Jqwik 2 has several parts:

+- Jqwik's implementation has a few weaknesses that are hard to fix incrementally.
+  The most important ones:
-- Current Jqwik's way to generate values from random seeds has its limits.
+  1. The current way to generate values from random seeds has its limits.
     Using an approach similar to Python's Hypothesis will simplify the implementation of all the generators and allow for more sophisticated shrinking.
+  2. Parallelizing the execution of properties is hard to implement in the current architecture.
+     But parallelization to speed up run times is essential for improving the dev experience.

-  I will not write about these details today, but the [proof of concept](https://github.com/jqwik-team/jqwik2-poc/) shows that it's possible.
+  I will not write about implementation details today, but the [proof of concept](https://github.com/jqwik-team/jqwik2-poc/) shows that both aspects can be solved.

-- The current API of Jqwik builds on top of JUnit's Platform, especially the concept of test engines.
+- The current API of Jqwik builds on top of JUnit's Platform API, especially the concept of test engines.
-  This is a powerful concept which allows the best control of a property's lifecycle.
+  This is a powerful abstraction which allows to control a property's lifecycle to a very find degree.
   However, using an additional test engine, is a barrier to entry for the plain-old Java developer, who just wants to go on using the well-known `@Test` annotation.
-  Therefore, Jqwik 2 will also provide a more lightweight API that can be used with JUnit Jupiter or any other testing framework.
+  Therefore, Jqwik 2 will also provide a more lightweight API that can be used with JUnit Jupiter - or any other testing framework.

-- The final part of the argument is that PBT can be about much more than just generating random values.
+- The final part of the argument is that PBT could be about much more than just generating random values.
   Some parts of Jqwik 1 already show this, but there is much more to explore.
   This is what the rest of this article is about.

 ## Next Generation Property-Based Testing

-The core of PBT is:
+For me the core of PBT boils down to two things:

-- Define a property with constraints and invariants
+- Define a property with constraints and invariants.
-- Exercise the property by generating inputs that comply with the constraints
+- Exercise and evaluate the property by generating inputs that comply with the constraints.

-The standard way is to (pseudo)-randomly generate inputs, exercise the property, and shrink the input when the property fails.
+The standard way is to (pseudo)-randomly generate inputs, run the property, and shrink the input when the property fails.

-There is many more ways you can make use of this core, though.
-Here are some ideas:
+There are many more ways you can make use of this core, though.
+Some ideas:

 - Generate all inputs exhaustively, if possible.
   Jqwik 1 already has that capability.